frc4039/ftc-anybot-2021/README.md

 # Instructions to Run this Code on a Robot
-0. If you have not already, download this file to your computer.
+0. If you have not already, download AnybotTeleop.java file to your computer.

 1. Connect to the Control Hub's WiFi Network.
 If you have not yet configured the WiFi, follow the "Getting Started with the Control Hub" guide: